Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements: Conclusions and outlook

+\CHANGETWO{A remaining challenge for future research is the design of standardized, easy-to-follow, and concise testing protocols that enable direct comparison with the fingerprints stored in the database.
+In this context, one may even envision standardized, openly available, 3D-printable CAD files for fabricating either the test specimens themselves or the molds used to produce them.}

 The present study focuses on isotropic, incompressible hyperelastic materials under quasi-static loading.
-Future work will aim to expand the database to include more complex material behaviors, such as anisotropy, compressibility, and rate-dependent or dissipative effects.
-Likewise, alternative experiments for unsupervised material fingerprinting may include compression-based setups such as indentation of soft materials \citep{MorenoMateos2025-cutting}.
-In addition, incorporating uncertainty quantification, adaptive database refinement, and hybrid strategies that combine \MF{} with optimization-based methods, for example, by using Material Fingerprinting to provide high-quality initial guesses for FEMU, represents a promising direction.
+Future work will aim to expand the database to include more complex material behaviors, such as anisotropy \citep{flaschel_adaptive_2026}, compressibility, and rate-dependent or dissipative effects.
+We anticipate that extending Material Fingerprinting to dissipative materials will introduce additional challenges, particularly with regard to the efficient sampling of high-dimensional parameter spaces and the resulting increase in database size.
+To address these challenges, future work will focus on the development and investigation of both linear and nonlinear database compression techniques.
+Further, alternative experiments for unsupervised material fingerprinting may include compression-based setups, such as the indentation of soft materials (cf. e.g., the work by \cite{Ashkenazi2025} or the indentation driven by a cutting tool by \cite{MorenoMateos2025-cutting}).
+We also note that the \MF{} framework discussed in this work is restricted to discovering models that are present in the fingerprint database, but cannot discover combinations of these models.
+An extension to an adaptive \MF{} framework that discovers linear combinations of models in the database, as shown by \cite{flaschel_adaptive_2026} in the supervised setting, would be a promising direction for future research.
+In addition, incorporating uncertainty quantification, adaptive database refinement, and hybrid strategies that combine \MF{} with optimization-based methods represent promising directions.